Aliases for UCP2 Gene

 GeneCards Summary for UCP2 Gene

 UCP2 (Uncoupling Protein 2) is a Protein Coding gene.
-Diseases associated with UCP2 include obesity bmiq4 and hyperinsulinism.
-Among its related pathways are Metabolism and FOXA2 and FOXA3 transcription factor networks.
+Diseases associated with UCP2 include obesity bmiq4 and hyperinsulinemic hypoglycemia, familial, 2.
+Among its related pathways are Glucose / Energy Metabolism and Metabolism.
 An important paralog of this gene is SLC25A30.

 UniProtKB/Swiss-Prot for UCP2 Gene

 UCP are mitochondrial transporter proteins that create proton leaks across the inner mitochondrial membrane, thus uncoupling oxidative phosphorylation from ATP synthesis.
 As a result, energy is dissipated in the form of heat.